cambiotraining/hpc-intro-sanger/02-working_on_hpc.md

 ssh USERNAME@gen3
 ```

-(replace "USERNAME" by your Sanger username)
+(replace "USERNAME" with your Sanger username)

 **A2.**